 The "Back Door": Bypassing Offical Amazon Programs And Systems

-However, commercial developers are operating outside official Amazon developer channels.
-These developers offer "back door" Amazon data services.
+However, commercial developers operate outside official Amazon developer channels and offer "back door" Amazon data services.

 What exactly is a "back door" data service?
 These are applications designed to collect data by bypassing or circumventing official Amazon APIs.
 An example of a back door data service is the web, data, or screen scraper.
 Scraper applications mimic a person using a browser to scrape data from web pages, download files, or perform a task.